friso/graphs/README.md

 2 ------ 3
 ```

 The output of the program will the same graph represented as source nodes with adjacency lists prefixed with a partition ID seperated by tabs.
-So that is: `partition ID	source node ID	adjacency list`.
 The partition IDs are derived from the node IDs.
 Each partition gets assigned the largest node ID that exists within that partition.
 For the following input:

 ```
 0,1